 - 15 tbsp of any flour (or enough to make a pancake like batter)

 - 3 tbsp lemon juice

 - Chips (or make your own here)

 - 1 lemon

-Start squeezing out water of a block of tofu (see instructions here).
+Start squeezing out water of a block of tofu with a tofu press.
+You can even buy one in my shop.
 This is quite important as it helps to absorb flavours better.

 Preheat the oven and bake your chips as per chips pack instructions (or make your own rosemary chips, recipe here).

 For the tartar sauce finely chop a few gherkins and mix together with either vegan mayo or cashew sour creme (recipe here).

 Add 1 bottle of beer into a large bowl, add all other batter ingredients and whisk until you get a pancake like batter.

 Cut the tofu into 1 cm thick 'fish pieces'.
 They won't be a long as fish pieces as the tofu will break otherwise.
 Sprinkle lemon juice on the tofu pieces and add garlic powder, some pepper and sea salt - season generously.
 Wrap into a sushi nori sheet (if the sheet is too long and goes over the sides, just cut them off).
 The tofu will be a bit moist so the sushi nori sheet should stick to it well.